 Photo: Alex Falconer

+Many people apply honey to their faces to balance the bacteria on their skin.
+It charges up the skin cells, making their healing processes far more efficient.
 Of course, not every type of honey will trigger this reaction.
-Manuka honey has proven to be the most effective at having anti-acne properties.
+High MGO Manuka Honey has proven to be the most effective at having anti-acne properties.
 It has anti-inflammatory effects, leaving few bacteria to infect your pores and eventually sprout into acne.
 The lower pH level also speeds up the healing process.

 There are other alternative treatments to help with acne-prone skin, but the ones listed here are perhaps the safest and most promising.
 Once again, remember to contact your doctor and dermatologist for their approval before trying a new treatment.